dapr/proposals/20240517-R-http-metrics-path-matching.md

 ```
 #### Features

-- `pathNormalization.ingress/pathNormalization.egress` users can specify paths for ingress and egress path matching.
+- `pathMatching.ingress/pathMatching.egress` users can specify paths for ingress and egress path matching.

-The path matching will use the same patterns as the Go standard library (see https://pkg.go.dev/net/http#hdr-Patterns), ensuring reliable and well-supported path normalization.
+The path matching will use the same patterns as the Go standard library (see https://pkg.go.dev/net/http#hdr-Patterns), ensuring reliable and well-supported path matching.

 When the increasedCardinality flag is set to false (default in 1.14), non-matched paths are transformed into a catch-all bucket to control and limit cardinality, preventing unbounded growth.
 On the other hand, when increasedCardinality is true, non-matched paths are passed through as they normally would be, allowing for potentially higher cardinality but preserving the original path data.
 This is the main difference in the feature behavior when used with low versus high cardinality.

-This Path Normalization API empowers users that rely on the metrics and observability scrapped from low cardinality that will soon be the default, providing a controlled means to manage path cardinality.
+This Path Matching API empowers users that rely on the metrics and observability scrapped from low cardinality that will soon be the default, providing a controlled means to manage path cardinality.
 Those indifferent may opt for low cardinality, while legacy high cardinality mode remains available for alternative needs.

 ### Acceptance Criteria

-- The Path Normalization API is successfully integrated into the Dapr runtime, allowing users to enable/disable path normalization via configuration.
+- The Path Matching API is successfully integrated into the Dapr runtime, allowing users to enable/disable path matching via configuration.

 ## Completion Checklist